-3.4.1 Reed-Solomon Coding
+3.5.1 Reed-Solomon Coding

-The R-S encoding uses an 8 bit symbol size, 16 parity symbols and corrects up to 8 symbol errors in any 255 bytes.3 To enhance the coding gain, the ALERT2TM AirLink specifies that at most 32 bytes of payload are carried in any R-S encoded block.
-To further enhance the coding gain for the critical first block, only 24 bytes of payload are encoded in the first block with 16 bytes of R-S parity.
+The R-S encoding uses an 8 bit symbol size and corrects up to t/2 symbol errors per block where t is the number of parity symbols.
+To enhance the coding gain, in FEC mode 0 the ALERT2TM AirLink specifies that all blocks will contain 16 parity symbols and that at most 32 bytes of payload are carried in any block.
+Mode 0 further limits the size of the critical first block to 24 bytes.
+In FEC modes 1 and 2, the block size is increased relative to mode 0 and the number of parity symbols is increased from 16 to 20.

-The specifications for the AirLink shortened block R-S encoding and decoding are those contained in Section 3.2 of the CCSDS Blue Book (Consultative Committee for Space Data Systems, June, 2001).
-This reference also contains valuable informative material on the implementation of R-S coding and decoding.4 One variation from the exact specification provided in the Section 3.2 of the NASA Blue Book is that symbol interleaving shall not be performed when performing the AirLink R-S encoding.
+The specifications for the AirLink shortened block R-S encoding and decoding for FEC mode 0 are those contained in Section 3.2 of the CCSDS Blue Book (Consultative Committee for Space Data Systems, June, 2001).
+This reference also contains valuable informative material on the implementation of R-S coding and decoding.3 One variation from the exact specification provided in the Section 3.2 of the NASA Blue Book is that symbol interleaving shall not be performed when performing the AirLink R-S encoding.
 It is unnecessary because MLS bit scrambling has already been applied.